Grand Hyatt Erawan Bangkok

-The Grand Hyatt Erawan is a luxury hotel in Bangkok, Thailand.
+The Grand Hyatt Erawan Bangkok is a luxury hotel in Bangkok, Thailand.
 It opened in 1991, replacing the ailing government-owned Erawan Hotel, on a corner of Ratchaprasong Intersection in the modern city centre.
-It is jointly owned by Thai hospitality company The Erawan Group and the government-owned company The Syndicate of Thai Hotels and Tourists Enterprises, which previously operated the Erawan, and is managed by Hyatt Hotels and Resorts.
+It is jointly owned by Thai hospitality company the Erawan Group and the government-owned company The Syndicate of Thai Hotels and Tourists Enterprises, which previously operated the Erawan, and is managed by Hyatt Hotels and Resorts.
 The hotel building was designed by Rangsan Torsuwan in a postmodern style employing traditional Thai elements, and features a shopping mall inside the building, known as Erawan Bangkok.
 The property is adjacent to the popular Erawan Shrine, which was built to alleviate bad luck during the construction of the original hotel.